cnrdbf/connorrichit1000/README.md

 ## Goals
 My career goals are to find a job I enjoy and get paid well in the IT field and eventually create my own business.
-[Go back to home page](./README.md)
+If you wish to learn about what career paths interest me, [click here.](https://github.com/cnrdbf/Goals.git) [Go back to home page](./README.md)